Baoshan Iron & Steel Co., Ltd.: Equity investments

 In 2002, Baosteel invested CNY 8 billion in the third pipeline of the West–East Gas Pipeline, acquiring a 12.8% stake (the pipe was incorporated as a limited company called 中石油西北联合管道有限公司).
 In December 2015, a new company, PetroChina Pipelines (中石油管道有限公司), was formed to manage all three of the west–east pipelines, and existing share capital of the three management companies were converted into the share capital of the new company, giving Baosteel an overall 3.25% stake.

 Shareholders

 Since foundation, Baosteel Group (now called China Baowu Steel Group after a merger) is the controlling shareholder of the listed company.
 In turn it is owned by the Chinese Central Government.
 However, the ownership ratio changed from time to time.

 In mid-2016, Baosteel Group and China National Petroleum Corporation, both overseen by the State-owned Assets Supervision and Administration Commission, formed a cross ownership arrangement for their listed subsidiaries.
 After the deal, Baosteel Group held a 0.34% stake in PetroChina, while China National Petroleum Corp. received a 4.86% stake in Baoshan Iron and Steel.

-In December 2019, Baowu transferred a further 2.19% stake of the listed company to -owned Shougang Group.
+In December 2019, Baowu transferred a further 2.19% stake of the listed company to Beijing local government-owned Shougang Group.
 Immediately after the deal, Baowu's stake on the listed company decreased from 64.12% to 61.93%.